Hyundai Santa Fe interior

-The Hyundai Santa Fe interior is filled with many soft, plush-feeling materials and the broad sweeping design helps it stand out from other Hyundai SUVs.
-The Santa Fe’s dual-layered dashboard stretches out and around in front of you in a similar manner to the Jaguar F-Pace and makes the cabin feel especially airy.
+The Hyundai Santa Fe’s interior is filled with lots of soft, plush-feeling materials and the broad sweeping design helps it stand out from other Hyundai SUVs.
+With a dual-layered dashboard that stretches out and around in front of you, it’s similar to the Jaguar F-Pace and makes the cabin feel especially airy.

 Unfortunately, the Hyundai Santa Fe isn’t quite as posh as SUVs from the likes of Jaguar, BMW and Mercedes, but that’s not to say it feels cheap.
 Sure, there are a few hard plastics on the dashboard and doors, but most surfaces you’ll touch regularly come with a soft plastic finish and everything feels very well put together.
 Even entry-level SE cars get a leather-wrapped steering wheel and some chrome-effect door handles.

 Step up to a mid-range Premium car and you get faux (but still pretty convincing) leather trim on the dashboard and some additional soft trim on the doors.
 These models also come with partial leather seats in your choice of sporty (but slightly claustrophobic) grey and black or an airier, but rather staid, beige.

 To make the Santa Fe’s cabin feel as roomy as possible, you’ll want to pick the top Premium SE specification.
 Models with this trim come with a huge opening glass roof that helps make sure your passengers in the rearmost seats won’t feel like they’re trapped in a nicely upholstered cave.

 Hyundai interiors of old were about as stylish and as well-equipped as a tent – thankfully, the new Santa Fe’s cabin looks more like it belongs in a boutique hotel than a campsite